 Consumer Price Index, major components and special aggregates

-A usual, I will include one of the big tables for you to see just how interesting all the numbers are, and you do the comparison on things.
+A usual, I will include one of the big tables for you to see just how interesting all the numbers are, and you do a comparison on things.

 to Jan 2015